What Is Credit Utilization? | Understanding Its Impact

 the word "credit" being hoover over by a magnify glass.

-In short, your credit utilization is the percentage of total credit used in comparison with the total credit available.
+In short, credit utilization is the percentage of total credit used in comparison with the total credit available.

 A magnifying glass with the word credit under it.